 There are many makers of DJ controllers in the market.
 Some of the leading brands are:

 Pioneer is the leading brand of DJ controllers in the market.
 Their products are high-quality and durable.
 Most of their products have four channels and performance pads with multi-coloured cue points with several on-jog cue countdowns.
-The products feature Serato DJ DVS, which is a great update and boasts better jog wheel latency.
+The products feature Serato DJ DVS, a significant update that boasts better jog wheel latency.

 Their beginner products also have filter fade, trim pots, four-deck control and Pad Trans effect.
-These products have dynamic DJ play and large jog wheels along with manual filters on each channel.
+These products have dynamic DJ play, large jog wheels, and manual filters on each channel.

-Numark is another popular brand in the DJ equipment industry.
-A majority of their DJ controllers have a compact and convenient chassis for producing and performing with DJ software.
+Numark is another famous brand in the DJ equipment industry.
+Most of their DJ controllers have a compact and convenient chassis for producing and performing with DJ software.

-The best part about their products is that they are easy and fun to learn and at the same time handle advanced and complex techniques.
-They also produce many portable products that you can take with you wherever your gig is.
+The best part about their products is that they are easy and fun to learn and, at the same time, handle advanced and complex techniques.
+They also produce many portable products you can take with you wherever your gig is.

-Their mid-range products have useful features such as smooth crossfader, deck EQs, line faders and controls for effects and looping.
+Their mid-range products have helpful features such as smooth crossfader, deck EQs, line faders and controls for effects and looping.